cbrosque/CIFEseed/README.md

 - Task description: Find joints between concrete slabs and pour material to seal them together
 - World: the file world.urdf uses joint_robot.urdf which has a holonomic mobile base and a 1 dof tool
 - Notes: Goldbeck has a preference for a robot design that's specific to this task instead of the regular Panda arm solution
-- To run the code:
+- To run the code (manually):
   1) From the CIFEseed/build directory: cmake .. && make -j4
   2) From any directory in a tab of its own: redis-server
-  3) From CIFEseed/bin/joint: cd ../../bin/joint && ./simviz_joint
+  3) From CIFEseed/bin/joint_autonomous: cd ../../bin/joint && ./simviz_joint
-  4) From CIFEseed/bin/joint in another tab: cd ../../bin/joint && ./controller_joint
+  4) From CIFEseed/bin/joint_autonomous in another tab: cd ../../bin/joint && ./controller_joint
+- Alternatively, you can run the code using the clean_build and launch scripts:
+  1) From CIFEseed: ./clean_build
+  2) From any directory in a tab of its own: redis-server
+  3) From CIFEseed/bin/joint_autonomous: ./launch

 ## joint_haptics:
 - Haptic feature: the user can intervene through haptic teleoperation (which allows them to feel the joint) and when they are done, resume and continue the autonomous task.